Tag Archives: Camino planning

 Today:

 A proper camino morning start!
 Yesterday’s hard hiking and hot weather obviously didn’t wear me out because I was super organised and ready to leave this morning.
 This is the nice thing about your own room, it’s easy to spread out.
 Water in the hiking bladder, clothes ready, guide book read and marked, fruit to start the morning.
 Walking out of Portugalete there are two options.
 Take the travelator up the hill or walk.
 No joke.
-I walked given that I wash fresh and excited but I could see how in the heat of the day this travelator could be enticing, a given probably. 😉
+I walked given that I was fresh and excited but I could see how in the heat of the day this travelator could be enticing, a given probably. 😉

-Why do I love the camino?
-It is a question I am asked often.
 Honestly, it is just so easy.
 You can just rock up and walk.
 This works really well for me, especially easy for shorter trips because we are currently living in Europe.
 There is minimal planning required and I use the same kit each time (mostly).
 This is my fourth trip along a Spanish camino, always a different hiking route but the formula is the same.
 Pack light, arrive, get up to walk, find your way, eat along the way, find where to stay, wash yourself, wash your gear for tomorrow, get in your second set of clothes, immerse yourself in Spanish camino life.
 The more you walk the more I think you find your own rhythm.
-But please don’t be fooled into thinking that I have it all down pat and that there are no challenges.
+But do not be fooled into thinking that I have it all down pat and that there are no challenges.
 There are, today had challenges.

 The del Norte begins in the Basque region and now I’ve hiked into the wild beauty of the Cantabrian region.
 Once again I am out of cities and the landscape just so pleasurable.
 I walked past animals, wild growing produce, through mountain tunnels, up fairytale stairwells, through quaint villages all the while flanked by the sea.
 I like to think I will swim along the way but it is harder than is sounds to simply stop with all your gear and jump in – for me at least.
 Perhaps if I stay seaside it will be a nice evening thing to do.
-I am happy to take my shoes of and walk along the sand where possible though.
+I am happy to take my shoes off and walk along the sand where possible though.
 Sea air, salty feet – nothing like it!

 In amongst all this delightful walking there were some tears.
 I walked further than planned.
 My guide book is a little out of date and I walked too long without food, lost the path and couldn’t find the place I had planned to stay.
 It no longer existed!
 It has been my experience that people along the camino are kind and helpful.
 Again today this was my experience of locals, they happily assisted me with my terrible Spanish to find what I needed, a kitchen was even opened to cook me a plate of scallops.